Kernel vs Smart (previously know as Smartshares)

 Our View: Kernel offers a more streamlined and tax-efficient approach.
 All Kernel funds are multi-rate PIEs, ensuring investors are taxed at their correct PIR and eliminating the need for additional tax filings.
 This simplicity is particularly beneficial for investors with lower PIRs or those investing for children, as it prevents over-taxation.

 Kernel's flexibility in reinvesting or paying out distributions as cash provides investors with more control over their income, and its direct holding of assets ensures no tax leakage issues.
-Investors want a tax-efficient and straightforward investment experience, and therefore, Kernel presents a clear advantage over Smartshares.
+Investors want a tax-efficient and straightforward investment experience, and therefore, Kernel presents a clear advantage over Smart.

-Kernel vs Smartshares - Other Considerations
+Kernel vs Smart - Other Considerations

 - Potential spreads when buying/selling on NZX – this is the difference between the price you can buy a unit in the fund at vs what the true net value of a unit should be.